max-cotton/dotfiles/.github/README.md

    bash <(curl https://raw.githubusercontent.com/mcttn22/dotfiles/refs/heads/main/.github/setup.sh)
    ```

-2. Apply the following manual configuration:
+2. Apply the following manual configurations:

     1. Replace the monitor name in ~/.config/hypr/hyprland.conf and ~/.config/hypr/hyprpaper.conf with the name outputted by `hyprctl monitors all`

-    2. Set the wallpaper and lockscreen by creating the following symlinks:
+    2. Set the home and lockscreen wallpapers by creating the following symlinks:

       - ```
         ln -s path-to-image ~/Pictures/wallpaper